Joseph Priestley: Discovery of oxygen

 In August 1774 he isolated an "air" that appeared to be completely new, but he did not have an opportunity to pursue the matter because he was about to tour Europe with Shelburne.
 While in Paris, Priestley replicated the experiment for others, including French chemist Antoine Lavoisier.
-After returning to Britain in January 1775, he continued his experiments and discovered "vitriolic acid air" (sulphur dioxide, SO_{2}).
+After returning to Britain, he continued his experiments at Bowood House and discovered "vitriolic acid air" (sulphur dioxide, SO_{2}).

 In March he wrote to several people regarding the new "air" that he had discovered in August.
 One of these letters was read aloud to the Royal Society, and a paper outlining the discovery, titled "An Account of further Discoveries in Air", was published in the Society's journal Philosophical Transactions.
 Priestley called the new substance "dephlogisticated air", which he made in the famous experiment by focusing the sun's rays on a sample of mercuric oxide.
 He first tested it on mice, who surprised him by surviving quite a while entrapped with the air, and then on himself, writing that it was "five or six times better than common air for the purpose of respiration, inflammation, and, I believe, every other use of common atmospherical air".
 He had discovered oxygen gas (O_{2}).

 William Petty-Fitzmaurice, 1st Marquess of Landsdowne – who sympathised with Unitarianism – built a laboratory for the famous dissenter at Bowood House.